jean-marc/objrdf/readme.md

 ## Queries

-The objects and properties being mapped to a RDF model, they can also be queried through SPARQL, [sparql_engine.cpp](sparql_engine.cpp) offers a limitedimplementation of the query language as well as SPARQL Update.
+The objects and properties being mapped to a RDF model, they can also be queried through SPARQL, [sparql_engine.cpp](sparql_engine.cpp) offers a limited implementation of the query language as well as SPARQL Update.

 ## Implementation